 SCORE COMPARISON

 While the concordance tool above can show you how your score on one test equates to your score on another, our comparison tool can help guide your decision on which test is a better fit for you.
 Simply enter your PSAT/SAT and ACT scores below to find out if you favor one test versus another.
-Note: there are a number of factors that go into making the SAT/ACT decision – especially with the introduction of the new digital adaptive SAT starting on March 9th, 2024.
+Note: there are a number of factors that go into making the SAT/ACT decision.
 Please call us at 203.352.3500 to discuss your diagnostic plan and a testing timeline- we are happy to help!

 Select A Comparison: